-Breakout Session #2: Near & Dear to Jerry: Community Property with Andrea Kushner Ross, Bernstein In 1999, Jerry Kasner prepared an outline entitled "Community Property and Estate Planning," which has been a critical resource for countless California attorneys.
-Using an updated version of Jerry's piece, Andrea Kushner Ross will review notable developments in California community property law since Jerry prepared his outline.
+Near & Dear to Jerry: Community Property with Andrea Kushner,Esq., Bernstein In 1999, Jerry Kasner prepared an outline entitled "Community Property and Estate Planning," which has been a critical resource for countless California attorneys.
+Using an updated version of Jerry's piece, Andrea Kushner will review notable developments in California community property law since Jerry prepared his outline.
 The presentation will have a specific emphasis on community property issues affecting estate planning practice.”

-Basis Is (Almost) Everything – Part 1with Darin Donovan, Esq., Hopkins & Carley, Laurelle Gutierrez, Esq.
-McDermott, Will & Emery, Patrick Kohlmann, Esq., Temmerman, Cilley & Kohlmann, LLP, Dennis Leonard, Ramsbacher, Prokey, Leonard LLP, Annette Nellen, CPA, CGMA, Esq.
-Professor and Director of San Jose State University’s Graduate Tax Program (MST), David Sacarelos, CPA, CGMA, Seiler LLP The panel will share and discuss certain income tax and transfer tax provisions of the Tax Cuts and Jobs Act of specific interest to trust and estate professionals, highlighting considerations on both the estate tax imposed on larger estates and the income taxes imposed when a decedent’s assets are sold or exchanged.
+Basis Is (Almost) Everything – Part 1with Darin Donovan, Esq., Hopkins & Carley, A Law Corporation, Laurelle M. Gutierrez, Esq.
+McDermott, Will & Emery, LLP Patrick A. Kohlmann, Esq., Temmerman, Cilley & Kohlmann, LLP, Dennis Leonard, Esq., Ramsbacher, Prokey, Leonard LLP, Annette Nellen, CPA, CGMA, Esq.
+Professor and Director of San Jose State University’s Graduate Tax Program (MST), and David Sacarelos, CPA, CGMA, Seiler LLP The panel will share and discuss certain income tax and transfer tax provisions of the Tax Cuts and Jobs Act of specific interest to trust and estate professionals, highlighting considerations on both the estate tax imposed on larger estates and the income taxes imposed when a decedent’s assets are sold or exchanged.
 The panel will focus their presentation on the underlying question of basis.

 3:15pm – 3:30pm